- 1 7 Ways of Coping with Loss and Grief: Cancer Patients

 I’m so grateful for the lessons learned and how it’s grown my relationship with my Perfect Heavenly Father!

-THE SEVENTH AND FINAL WAY OF COPING WITH LOSS AND GRIEF IS “KEEP MARCHING FORWARD!”
+7. WAY OF COPING WITH LOSS AND GRIEF: “KEEP MARCHING FORWARD!”

 Y’all if we allow ourselves to dwell on the loss of patients alone (NOT how we’re helping them) we’d get so down and out and discouraged we wouldn’t want to put one foot in front of the other.